BAJAJ FINSERV DIRECT LIMITED

 Securities Frauds in India

-• Harshad Mehta Scam (1992): Involved manipulation of the stock market using bank receipts.
+• Harshad Mehta case (1992): Involved misuse of banking instruments to influence stock market transactions.

-• Karvy Stock Broking Case (2019): Misuse of client securities without authorisation.
+• Karvy Stock Broking case (2019): Involved unauthorised use of client securities held in demat accounts.

 Securities Fraud Statute of Limitations

-The statute of limitations refers to the legal timeframe within which a securities fraud case must be filed:
+The statute of limitations refers to the period within which regulatory or legal action relating to securities fraud may be initiated, as determined by applicable laws and regulatory provisions.

-• In India: SEBI’s timeline for action may vary by case type, with certain proceedings governed by broader limitation rules under applicable laws or regulatory interpretations.
+• In India: Timelines for regulatory action may vary depending on the nature of proceedings, with certain matters governed by limitation principles under securities laws, adjudication rules, or judicial interpretation.

 Prevention and Detection of Securities Fraud